 Starr Electric Company Completed its first center modern day Data Center for Nations Bank which at the time was called a "Computer Room Wiring Job" since the term Data Center and Mission Critical had not been evolved yet.

 As the seventies wound down, a changing of the guard ensured that Starr Electric's position as a leader in our industry would continue and remain strong.
 John D. Starr was promoted to President when Joe Guill retired after 33 years of service to the company.
-Al Kennedy was elected vice president, and as the new decade began, sales surpassed the $12 million mark.
-With a longstanding reputation for excellent service, Starr Electric had established a firm hold on the electrical contracting market
+Al Kennedy was elected vice president, and, as the new decade began, sales surpassed the $12 million mark.
+With a longstanding reputation for excellent service, Starr Electric had established a firm hold on the electrical contracting market.

 Starr Electric acquired a major interest in SECON, an electrical contractor in Fayetteville, N.C. managed by Don Harrison.
-This expansion led Starr Electric to being a major force in Fayetteville at Fort Bragg.
+This expansion led Starr Electric to being a major force in Fayetteville and at Fort Bragg.

-Starr Electric Created the Hargett Academy a training entity within the company to manage and promote all aspects of training and safety.
-This academy is the only NCCER accredited training units in the Carolinas by a Electrical Contractor.
-The Hargett Academy has set the new standard for OSHA, NFPA-70E Training for our company, our contractors and our clients.
-Furthermore the Hargett Academy Standards have been rolled out in numerous community college programs across the Carolinas.
-The Hargett Academy was named after Phil Hargett who was President from 2003-2010 who promoted "Excellence in All We Do".
+Starr Electric created Hargett Academy, a training entity within the company to manage and promote all aspects of training and safety.
+This academy is the only NCCER accredited training units in the Carolinas by an electrical contractor.
+Hargett Academy has set the new standard for OSHA and NFPA-70E, as well as training for our company, our contractors and our clients.
+Hargett Academy standards have been rolled out in numerous community college programs across the Carolinas.
+Hargett Academy was named after Phil Hargett, who was our president from 2003-2010 and promoted "Excellence in All We Do".

-Starr Electric Company completed the 1.5M sf.
-LEED Platinum Duke Energy Tower in Downtown Charlotte, North Carolina, which was awarded "Smartest Building in the World" by Siemens Technology.
+Starr Electric completed the 1.5 million square feet Duke Energy Tower in Charlotte, NC, which was awarded "Smartest Building in the World" by Siemens Technology.
 This was also the First LEED Platinum Office Tower in the United States under LEED 2.0.
-Starr has constructed the most LEED Certified Projects in the Carolinas.
+Starr Electric has constructed the most LEED Certified projects in the Carolinas.

-Starr Electric was recognized on a national platform by winning its first ever National Eagle Award for Wexford's Biotechnology Place, a 300,000 sf. privatized project that spurred growth in the piedmont region of the Carolinas during the recession, blending science and entrepreneurs.
+Starr Electric was recognized on a national platform by winning its first ever National Eagle Award for Wexford's Biotechnology Place, a 300,000 square feet privatized project that spurred growth in the piedmont region of the Carolinas during the recession.

 Starr Electric Company remains a well-established leader in the construction industry with an reputation for excellence and unwavering customer service.
-With a talented and diverse management team in place, Starr Electric continues to thrive as a privately owned company with stockholders consisting of family and key employees.
-Starr Electric upholds its original promise from 1928 to always provide the highest quality of work and service to the community and to the customer.
+With a talented and diverse management team in place, Starr Electric continues to thrive as a privately-owned company with stockholders consisting of family and key employees.
+Though Starr Electric was founded and remains headquartered in Greensboro, NC, the company is also licensed in eight states throughout the Southeast.